Binance Futures is Binance‘s derivatives trading platform where you can trade Bitcoin and other cryptocurrencies with

 Binance Futures stop loss explained

-For example, if you only want to go long on Bitcoin when it breaks a certain price, let’s say $10,000, then you can open a stop limit order instead of a regular limit order.
+For example, if you only want to go long on Bitcoin when it breaks a certain price, let’s say $50,000, then you can place a stop limit order instead of a regular limit order.

-In that case, you need to set the trigger price at $10,000 and the price you want to buy Bitcoin at an amount equal to or above $10,000.
+In that case, you need to set the stop price at $50,000 and the price you want to buy Bitcoin at an amount equal to or above $50,000.

 You can also use the stop limit order to place a take profit order.
 For example, if you have a short position with an entry price of 8,000 USDT.